What if there was a magical place that catered to all your French learning needs?

 Short stories, fairy tales and entire novels galore!
 This channel has you covered no matter how much time you have to devote.

 Another channel with a wide range of lengths.
-It also includes links to texts to read along with.

 “Le Petit Prince:”

 The quintessential French novel.
 You’ve likely read it, but this is a great recording to put on in order to spruce up your comprehension.

 I can’t be the only history hobbyist out there.
 Regardless of if you like history for fun or need to learn a bit of it for school, there are lots of videos in French covering various periods in history.
 The videos often have graphics to help along your understanding and many of the names, places and events may already be familiar to you.
 Plus, learning history is a lot more entertaining than you may be giving it credit for.